How long is Michael Penix Jr. out? Knee injury timeline, return date, latest updates on Falcons QB

-The Atlanta Falcons might be without starting quarterback Michael Penix Jr. For the remainder of the 2025 season.
+The Atlanta Falcons will be without starting quarterback Michael Penix Jr. For the remainder of the 2025 season.

 It was initially reported that the quarterback simply re-aggravated his knee injury, which caused him to miss the Falcons' Week 8 game against the Miami Dolphins.
 There was hope that it would be another short-term injury, as Atlanta is teetering on being able to compete for an NFC South title.